James O'Connor (rugby union): 2025: Move to New Zealand

+2025–2026: Return to England

+On 26 June 2025, it was confirmed that O'Connor would return to the United Kingdom to join English Premiership side Leicester Tigers from the 2025–26 season.
+In August 2025, he returned to the Australia starting side for the first time in three years ahead of the opening fixture of the 2025 Rugby Championship against South Africa after an injury to first choice fly half Ben Donaldson.
+That side went on to score 38 unanswered points having been 22–0 down after 20 minutes in a 38–22 victory, with O'Connor scoring four conversions.
+This was also the first time Australia had won at Ellis Park since 1963.

+Player profile

-James O'Connor is a very versatile player, being able to play anywhere in the back line as a fly-half, centre, full-back or wing and is usually described as a utility back.
+O'Connor is a very versatile player, being able to play anywhere in the back line as a fly-half, centre, full-back or wing and is usually described as a utility back.
 When asked about his preferred position in 2009, he said, "I feel more comfortable at 12 as a second ball player.
 I also like 15.
 You definitely get a lot of space.
 I just want to get on the field whether it is 10, 12 or 15."
 He is also an accurate goal-kicker.